Thor Halvorssen (human rights activist): Oslo Freedom Forum

 In 2009, Halvorssen founded a gathering of human-rights campaigners and policymakers called the Oslo Freedom Forum.
 It has taken place in Oslo annually since then.
 Wired Magazine blogger David Rowan praised the event for its sessions "if the global human-rights movement were to create its own unified representative body, it would look something like this."
-Its sponsors include Sergey Brin, Peter Thiel, Jack Dorsey, Andrew Tobias, and the Norwegian government.

-The Economist in 2010 described it as "on its way to becoming a human-rights equivalent of the Davos economic forum".
-Participants include Nadezhda Tolokonnikova, Maria Aliokhina, Lubna al-Hussein, Aung San Suu Kyi, Ai Weiwei, Wael Ghonim, Jimmy Wales, Elie Wiesel, Marina Nemat, Peter Thiel, Julian Assange, Václav Havel, Garry Kasparov, Leopoldo López, Lech Wałęsa, Maria Corina Machado, Richard Gere, and Mikhail Khodorkovskii.

 Children's Peace Movement

 Since 2009, Halvorssen is listed as "Patron" of the Children's Peace Movement, On Own Feet.
 Known as the "Centipede Movement" it is a Czech-based group that facilitates bilateral relations between children and adolescents in Poland, the Czech Republic, Slovakia, Canada, and Norway with children in war-torn countries such as Afghanistan and Iraq.
 The previous Patron was former Czech president Václav Havel.

 Film

 In 2006, Halvorssen executive produced Hammer & Tickle, a film about the power of humor, ridicule, and satire as the language of truth in the Soviet Union.
 The film won Best New Documentary Film at the Zurich Film Festival.

 Halvorssen co-produced the film Freedom's Fury which was executive produced by Lucy Liu, Quentin Tarantino, and Andrew Vajna.
 It premiered at the Tribeca Film Festival.
 The film relates the story of the uprising against the government that occurred in Hungary in 1956.

 Halvorssen is a producer of the film The Singing Revolution, a film about Estonia's peaceful struggle for political independence from Soviet occupation.
 It has with 18.000 viewers become the most successful documentary film in Estonian box-office history.

 Halvorssen produced The Dissident in 2020, a film about the murder of Saudi journalist Jamal Khashoggi, directed by Bryan Fogel.